Azure/azure-rest-api-specs/specification/azurestackhci/resource-manager/Microsoft.AzureStackHCI/StackHCIVM/readme.md

     reason: resourceUri in virtualmachineinstances is the parent resource.
 It consists of an even number of segmented paths.
     from:
       - stackhcivm.json
+  - code: APIVersionPattern
+    reason: received sign off by api reviewer to use special name for test version
+    from:
+      - stackhcivm.json
 ```

 ### Tag: package-preview-2024-05